National Interest Waiver (NIW) – EB-2 Visa

 How Our Immigration Lawyers Can Help Your NIW Case

 If you are filing an EB-2 petition and believe that you qualify for a National Interest Waiver, we can help.
-At the Law Offices of Joshua Goldstein, our immigration lawyers are highly experienced and have successfully prepared and obtained approval for numerous NIW petitions.
+At the Goldstein Immigration Lawyers, our immigration lawyers are highly experienced and have successfully prepared and obtained approval for numerous NIW petitions.
 We will guide you through this complex immigration process and help find and resolve any issues that may only be apparent to an experienced immigration lawyer.

 Call us today at (617) 722-0005.
 We’re located in Boston.
 Schedule a consultation to learn more about the National Interest Waiver and how our immigration lawyers can help you.